 The term, “French Bagpipe” is a collective word that covers a wide range of piping instruments.

 Center-France bagpipes, also known as the Musette du Centre or Cornemuse du Centre in France, refers to a variety of instruments.
 This includes Chevrette, Chabretta, Chabreta, Bodega, and Boha.

 Compared to Scottish and German bagpipes, the tenor drone of French bagpipes is placed alongside the chanter than in the same bass drone stock.
 This makes them quite distinguishable amongst all other bagpipe instruments.

 Some other types of French bagpipes include the Musette Bechonnet and the Cabrette.

 The Cello is a large, bowed string instrument from the violin family.
 While it originated in northern Italy in 1550, the cello has had a significant impact on French music throughout the Baroque era up until the 20th century.

 Some of the most notable cello composers, including Martin Berteau, François Couperin, and Jean-Baptiste Barrière, hailed from France.

-Their cello compositions were so unique that they’re performed extensively throughout the world.
+Their cello compositions were so unique that they were performed extensively throughout the world.

-Claude Debussy, a famous French composer, is one of the greatest cello pioneers of the 20th-century.
+Claude Debussy, a classical French composer, is one of the greatest cello pioneers of the 20th century.